jpdery/moobile-core-doc/Source/Component/Component.md

 ### removeChildrenOfType(type, destroy) {#removeChildrenOfType}

-Removes all the child components of a given type.
+Removes all components of a specified type.

 #### Parameters: